Affirming Therapy for

 ·

-Neurodivergent folks · Overachievers · Deep processors & feelers · Eldest daughters · Creative solopreneurs · The deconstructed or deconverted ·
+Highly Sensitive People · Overachievers · Deep processors & feelers · Eldest daughters (& sons) · Creative solopreneurs · The deconstructed and deconverted ·